ICY105/PlayerAction/README.md

 # PlayerAction
 A Minecraft datapack library that wraps various player actions into selector and function tag calls.
+While the majority of these hooks are easy to implement, it may be convenient to abstract them behind this library.
 This library currently handles:
-* Right click detection using Villagers or COAS/WFOAS
+* Right click detection using Interaction Entities or COAS/WFOAS
 * Interactioning with certain blocks
 * Interacting with certain entities
 * Detecting movement